 What Does That Mean For My High School Student?

 What Questions Are Still Out There About All This?

 - Will the College Board stick to their announced timeline?
 We think yes.
 In insider presentations, they’ve had a lot of opportunity to plan and test and are very confident, and they are continuing to deliver on their announced deadlines.

 - Will digital SAT scores be equal to current SAT scores (and the concorded ACT scores)?
 The College Board says yes.
 We shall see how colleges view it and whether colleges will allow super scoring between paper and digital versions.

 - When will practice be available?
 This is the $64,000 question.
-The College Board says that multiple full-length tests will be available by the end of 2022.
+The College Board says that multiple full-length tests will be available by Fall 2022.
 We will keep you updated!